 Random Pharmacy Schools

-The University of Toledo College of Pharmacy - Toledo, Ohio
+University of Nebraska Medical Center College of Pharmacy - Omaha, Nebraska

 West Virginia University School of Pharmacy - Morgantown, West Virginia

 The Robert C. Byrd Health Sciences Center School of Pharmacy at West Virginia University (WVU) is located in Morgantown, West Virginia.
 The school was founded in 1914 and has long been considered one of the top pharmacy schools in all of the country.
 The...